Obtaining Services from IA

 Independent Advocacy (2010) Inc. has a process for accepting people with developmental disabilities into services.

-- The referral information will be reviewed by the Management Team and/or Executive Group.
+The referral information will be reviewed by the management team and/or the Executive Group.

-- Independent Advocacy cannot adequately offer supports for individuals with acute medical needs (e.g. home IV therapy, etc.) nor do we provide supports for individuals listed on the sexual offender’s registry.
+IA cannot adequately offer supports for individuals with acute medical needs (e.g. home IV therapy, etc.), nor do we provide supports for individuals listed on the National Sex Offender Registry.